YasirKhan231/sat-prep/README.md

-This is the sat prepation website
+This is the sat prepation website in which you can prepare for any exam